-- First, follow the FAQ "How to backup system files"
+- First, follow the FAQ "How to backup system files" on your old computer.

 - On your new computer, open Pythagoras, and go to File - Configure - Advanced.

 When using the Geocoding module, you also have to restore your CDF-file.
 This has to be done manually.
-The PDF file has to be set via the menu Settings - Preferences - Data Collector - Code description.
+The CDF file has to be set via the menu Settings - Preferences - Data Collector - Code description.